bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 from blinking green to solid green and when the unit is commanded to shutdown or reboot the status LED should start blinking red.

-The next thing to do is to modify the /etc/fstab file which governs what filesystems are mounted on boot.
+Next, modify the /etc/fstab file which governs what filesystems are mounted on boot.
 In the original fstab file, the Debian installer makes use of UUIDs to specify partitions but this is not helpful in our case.
 We need to specify partiton names instead.

     cat << EOF > /etc/fstab
     # /etc/fstab: static file system information.